Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • The stars are oriented with one point directed towards the vertex of the triangle.

-Usage and Significance of the Philippine Flag
+Usage and significance of the Philippine flag

 Soaring eagle silhouette with Philippine islands, symbolizing strength and resilience in the fight for independence The Philippine flag is a powerful symbol of national pride, unity, and independence.
 It is prominently displayed on government buildings, schools, and public institutions throughout the country.
 During national holidays, particularly Independence Day on June 12th and National Flag Day on May 28th, the flag takes center stage in celebrations across the Philippines.